Lessify/localess/README.md

 The **Localess** helps to store internationalization in form of key-values.
 The application is design to be deployed in **Firebase**.

+## Supporting Localess & Lessify Project
+Lessify is part of the Lessify Project, is an open source project with its ongoing development made possible entirely by the support of Sponsors.
+If you would like to become a sponsor, please consider:

 ## Firebase

 ### Create Project